cybernistul/CODTECH-TASK1/README.md

 ### Technologies Used
-- **Python**: The primary programming language for data analysis.
+- **Python**: The main programming language used.
-pandas: Used for data manipulation and analysis.
-matplotlib: Employed for creating static, animated, and interactive visualizations.
-seaborn: Utilized for making statistical graphics that are informative and attractive.
+- **Tkinter**: A built-in Python library for creating graphical user interfaces (GUIs).
+- **PicturesBase64**: A module presumably containing base64 encoded images used in the application

 ### Key Insights
 Population Distributions: Histograms to show how populations have been distributed over time.